1934 Quaker Oats Puffed Wheat Ask Me Baseball Trivia (F279-1) Game Cards Set

 |Number in Set

 1934 Quaker Oats Puffed Wheat Ask Me Baseball Trivia Game Cards Overview

 A unique pre-war card collectible was produced in 1934 by Quaker Oats.
 The company produced a baseball game called “Ask Me” with trivia cards, which are somewhat desirable.
-The cards are not catalogued in Jefferson Burdick’s American Card Catalog but they could really be considered either a food issue or a game issue.
+The cards are catalogued as F279-1 in Jefferson Burdick’s American Card Catalog but they could also be considered a gaming issue.

 Game cards referencing lesser players aren’t as collected but a few mention New York Yankees Hall of Famer Babe Ruth and those are key to the set.
 Collectors looking for affordable Ruth cards often consider these, when they can be found.